Are you ready to learn how to start freelance writing in 2019?

 Here is a quick overview of how to start freelance writing… even if you don’t have any experience:

 - Choose your niche or start as a generalist

 - Write 5-7 killer samples that showcase your skills

 - Create a freelance writing website to display your samples

-- Promote yourself on social media
+- Promote yourself on social media to advertise writing business

 How to Start Freelance Writing in 2019 As a Beginner

 Before I get into everything, first off…congrats to YOU!
 You’re reading this which means you’re ready to start a side hustle or learn how to make money online.

 Freelance writing has helped me earn $5,000+ every month while only working part-time.
 The flexibility is amazing and it’s a great way to make a few thousand extra each month or like me, leave the corporate world forever!